Will Perfection Make You

 “How did you guess?”

-“Well, you don’t talk about stature and money enough.
+“Well, you don’t talk about status and money enough.
 And the only car in the driveway is a Toyota.”

 “You sound like you’ve known a lot of neurosurgeons,” I said.